Charles S. Cohen: Leather goods and luggage

 In 2018, Cohen acquired T Anthony, a 73-year-old luxury leather goods & luggage company.

 Personal life

 Cohen has been married twice.
 He has four children from his two marriages.
 He is divorced from his first wife; they have two children, a daughter and a son who works at Cohen Brothers Realty Corp.
 In 2004, he married his second wife, Clodagh "Clo" Margaret Jacobs, a former marketing and publicity executive for fashion designer Jimmy Choo, in a Jewish ceremony at the St. Regis Hotel in Manhattan; they also have two children.
-The couple divides their time between homes in Manhattan and in suburban Connecticut.
+The couple divides their time between homes in Manhattan and suburban Connecticut.